paulnorthrop/stat0002/README.md

 If you need to install R then you can get it from [CRAN](https://cran.r-project.org/).

-If you would like to use RStudio (a user-friendly front-end to R) then you can get it from [here](https://www.rstudio.com/products/rstudio/download/) \[See "Installers for Supported Platforms" near the bottom of the page.
-Choose the FREE RStudio Desktop Open Source License.\]
+If you would like to use RStudio (a user-friendly front-end to R) then you can get it from the [Download RStudio page](https://www.rstudio.com/products/rstudio/download/).
+Find **All Installers** near the bottom of the page.
+Choose the FREE RStudio Desktop Open Source License.

 To install the `stat0002` package from GitHub type the following at the R Console command prompt `>`.
 If